Beck Row

 Beck Row is a village in the civil parish of Beck Row, Holywell Row and Kenny Hill, in the West Suffolk district, in the county of Suffolk, England.
-The village is close to RAF Mildenhall and is home to about 3000 people.
-The village has an old church and a beacon dating from the time of the Battle of Trafalgar.
+The village is close to RAF Mildenhall and is home to about 3,000 people.
+The village has a church, and a beacon dating from the time of the Battle of Trafalgar.
 A Victoria Cross recipient, Ron Middleton, is buried in the local cemetery, with a small cul-de-sac named in his honour.